-- No current need; no need for action.
+- 0 No current need; no need for action.
 This may be a resource for the child/youth.
-Caregiver is well organized and efficient. - Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.
+Caregiver manages any household needs with no impact on their ability to manage the child/youth's behavioral or medical needs, including being able to access community services to care for their child/youth. - Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.
 This may be an opportunity for resource building.
-Caregiver has minimal difficulties with organizing and maintaining household to support needed services. - Need is interfering with the provision of care; action is required to ensure that the identified need is addressed.
-Caregiver has difficulty organizing and maintaining household to support needed services for - 3 Need prevents the provision of care; requires immediate and/or intensive action.
+Caregiver has had difficulty in the past with managing household needs that impacted their ability to manage the child/youth's behavioral or medical needs, but there are currently no concerns. - 2 Need is interfering with the provision of care; action is required to ensure that the identified need is addressed.